 - FOR 140.
 West Virginia's Natural Resources.
 3 Hours.
 Survey of policies and practices in development and use of soil, water, forest, wildlife, mineral, and human resources in West Virginia.

-and MATH 128.
-Measurement and interpretation of natural resources and
+or MATH 126C) and MATH 128.
+Measurement and interpretation of natural resources

 - FOR 438.
 Human Dimensions Natural Resource Management.
 3 Hours.
 This class is designed to provide junior-and-senior level forestry and natural resource management majors with a repertoire of social and communication knowledge and skills such as public facilitation, public participation, social impact assessment, conflict management, and collaborative planning techniques

 - GEN 101.
 Beginner's Guide to Genetics.
 3 Hours.
 General introduction to concepts in genetics for nonmajors, examining the role of molecules, genes and chromosomes on inheritance, aging, disease, and gender.
 Case studies show application to agriculture, ecological/environmental issues, medicine, and forensics.

 - HN&F 126.
 Society and Food.
 3 Hours.
 Exploration on a global basis of interactions of man and environment as reflected in food production systems.
 Relation of food supply and use in development or maintenance of social and political institutions.